HerambVD/online-objective-examination-system/deployment.md

 To start the server run app.py file in the parent directory.

 Note: Once the flask app is deployed try importing tensorflow-gpu _v1.15.0_ in the python3 interpreter.
-If the import throws error then refer [this] (https://medium.com/@exesse/cuda-10-1-installation-on-ubuntu-18-04-lts-d04f89287130 "CUDA 10.1 installation on Ubuntu 20.04") article for proper installation of CUDA.
+If the import throws error then refer [this](https://medium.com/@exesse/cuda-10-1-installation-on-ubuntu-18-04-lts-d04f89287130 "CUDA 10.1 installation on Ubuntu 20.04") article for proper installation of CUDA.